futianfan/GenoCraft/single-cell/STAR.md

      --sjdbOverhang ReadLength-1
 ```

-- **NumberOfThreads**: Number of threads for parallel processing.
+- **NumberOfThreads**: Adjust this to match your CPU capabilities for faster processing.
-- **ReadLength**: The length of your RNA-seq reads minus one.
+- **ReadLength**: Typically the length of your RNA-seq reads minus one.
+This parameter optimizes the genome index for your specific read length.

 ## 3. Aligning the Reads

+**Proceed to align your reads to the reference genome:**

-Once the genome index is ready, you can proceed to align your RNA-seq reads:
+Utilize the STAR aligner to map your RNA-seq reads efficiently:

 ```bash
 STAR --genomeDir /path/to/genomeDir \